axelvaldez/radical-companies/_posts/Blog/2022-07-25-the-power-of-the-powerless-through-the-radical-lense.markdown

   </tr>
 </table>

-<p>As I read the essay, I got more and more excited as it dawned on my how the RADICAL model aligned to each of these points,</p>
+<p>As I read the essay, I got more and more excited as it dawned on my how the <span style="font-size:smaller; ">RADICAL</span> model aligned to each of these points,</p>

 <table style="vertical-align:top; ">
  <tr style="vertical-align:text-top; font-size:smaller; ">